Daily Words of God: Exposing Mankind's Corruption | Excerpt 308

 September 21, 2020

 In people’s life experiences, they often think to themselves, I’ve given up my family and career for God, and what has He given me?
 I must add it up, and confirm it—have I received any blessings recently?
 I’ve given a lot during this time, I’ve run and run, and have suffered much—has God given me any promises in return?
 Has He remembered my good deeds?
 What will my end be?
 Can I receive God’s blessings? … Every person constantly, and often makes such calculations within their heart, and they make demands of God which bear their motivations, and ambitions, and deals.
 Which is to say, in his heart man is constantly putting God to test, constantly devising plans about God, and constantly arguing the case for his end with God, and trying to extract a statement from God, seeing whether or not God can give him what he wants.
 At the same time as pursuing God, man doesn’t treat God like God.
 He has always tried to make deals with God, ceaselessly making demands of Him, and even pressing Him at every step, trying to take a mile after being given an inch.
 At the same time as trying to make deals with God, man also argues with Him, and there are even people who, when trials befall them or they find themselves in certain situations, often become weak, passive and slack in their work, and full of complaints about God.
-From when he first began to, man has considered God to be a cornucopia, a Swiss Army knife, and he has considered himself to be God’s greatest creditor, as if trying to get blessings and promises from God were his inherent right and obligation, while God’s responsibility were to protect and care for man and provide for him.
+From when he first began to believe in God, man has considered God to be a cornucopia, a Swiss Army knife, and he has considered himself to be God’s greatest creditor, as if trying to get blessings and promises from God were his inherent right and obligation, while God’s responsibility were to protect and care for man and provide for him.
 Such is the basic understanding of “belief in God” of all those who believe in God, and their deepest understanding of the concept of belief in God.
 From the substance of man’s nature to his subjective pursuit, there is nothing that relates to the fear of God.
 Man’s aim in believing in God could not possibly have anything to do with the worship of God.
 That is to say, man has never considered nor understood that belief in God requires fearing God, and worshiping God.
 In light of such circumstances, man’s substance is obvious.
 And what is this substance?
 It is that man’s heart is malicious, it harbors treachery and craftiness, it does not love fairness and righteousness, or that which is positive, and it is contemptible and greedy.
 Man’s heart couldn’t be more closed to God; he hasn’t given it to God at all.
 God has never seen man’s true heart, nor has He ever been worshiped by man.
 No matter how great the price God pays, or how much work He does, or how much He provides to man, man remains blind to it, and utterly indifferent.
-Man has never given his heart to God, he only wants to mind his heart himself, to make his own decisions—the subtext of which is that man doesn’t want to follow the way of fearing God and shunning evil, or to obey the sovereignty and arrangements of God, nor does he want to as God.
+Man has never given his heart to God, he only wants to mind his heart himself, to make his own decisions—the subtext of which is that man doesn’t want to follow the way of fearing God and shunning evil, or to obey the sovereignty and arrangements of God, nor does he want toas God.
 Such are the circumstances of man today.